EU carbon markets comparison

 Additionality and Double Counting

 Voluntary markets face persistent additionality challenges.
-Projects must demonstrate they wouldn't have happened without carbon finance, a requirement that's often difficult to verify.
+Projects must demonstrate they would not have happened without carbon finance, a requirement that is often difficult to verify.
 Additionally, the risk of double counting – where the same emission reduction is claimed by multiple parties – remains a significant concern.

 Transparency and Verification